Kaltsoon/react-native-material/material/3-communicating-with-server.md

 <!-- TODO: Viewiling logs linkki -->

-We are using the React's `useState` hook to maintain the repository list state and the `useEffect` hook to to call the `fetchRepositories` function when the `RepositoryList` component is mounted.
+We are using the React's `useState` hook to maintain the repository list state and the `useEffect` hook to call the `fetchRepositories` function when the `RepositoryList` component is mounted.
 We extract the actual repositories into the `repositoryNodes` variable and replace the previously used `repositories` variable in the `FlatList` component's `data` prop with it.
-Now you should be able to see actual server provided data in the rated repositories list.
+Now you should be able to see actual server-provided data in the rated repositories list.

 It is usually a good idea to log the server's response to be able to inspect it as we did in the `fetchRepositories` function.
 You should be to see this log message in the Expo development tools if you navigate to your device's logs as we learned in the [Viewing logs]() section.
-If you are using the Expo's mobile app for development and the network request is failing make sure that the computer you are using to run the server and your phone iare _connected to the same Wi-Fi network_.
-If that's not possible either use an emulator in the same computer as the server is running in or set up a tunnel to the localhost for example using [Ngrok](https://ngrok.com/).
+If you are using the Expo's mobile app for development and the network request is failing, make sure that the computer you are using to run the server and your phone are _connected to the same Wi-Fi network_.
+If that's not possible either use an emulator in the same computer as the server is running in or set up a tunnel to the localhost, for example, using [Ngrok](https://ngrok.com/).

 The current data fetching code in the `RepositoryList` component could do some refactoring.
 For instance, the component is aware of the network request's details such as the end point's URL.
 In addition, the data fetching code has lots of reuse potential.
 Let's refactor the component's code by extract the data fetching code into its own hook.
 Create a directory _hooks_ in the _src_ directory and in that _hooks_ directory create a file _useRepositories.js_ with the following content: